SINP Latest Draw 2023 | View Cutoff Score & ITA’s Issued

 SINP Latest Draw

-Welcome to the core of our information center, your go-to destination for staying informed about the latest developments and diving into an extensive repository of past draws, prominently featuring the Saskatchewan Immigrant Nominee Program / SINP latest draw 2023.
+Welcome to the core of our information center, your go-to destination for staying informed about the latest developments and diving into an extensive repository of past draws, prominently featuring the SINP latest draw 2024.

 This page is meticulously crafted to provide you with instantaneous SINP latest draw updates on recent events while maintaining a carefully organized log of prior draws.

-Saskatchewan recently conducted a draw for the Saskatchewan Immigrant Nominee Program (SINP) on October 23, 2023 marking a return after almost two months.
+Saskatchewan recently conducted a draw for the Saskatchewan Immigrant Nominee Program (SINP) on March 7, 2024.
 This draw was focused on inviting candidates to apply for Permanent Residency (PR) in the International Skilled Worker (ISW) Category.
 Specifically, it targeted two subcategories:

 • Occupation in Demand